robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 to retrieve the version if this becomes necessary.
 This means I don't have to make changes inside the source code for version bumps anymore.

+The `pyproject.toml` includes also some basic configuration for the `ruff` Python linter to make it play nice with re-exports.
 The directory tree should look like this now:

 ```sh
 catlifier-py